MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/overview.md

 To get started using Graph data in your application, you'll first need to enable authentication.

-The nuget packages metioned below are not yet released, and can be accessed from using our dedicated Nuget feed: [WindowsCommunityToolkit-MainLatest](https://pkgs.dev.azure.com/dotnet/WindowsCommunityToolkit/_packaging/WindowsCommunityToolkit-MainLatest/nuget/v3/index.json):
+The NuGet packages mentioned below are not yet released, and can be accessed from using our dedicated Nuget feed: [WindowsCommunityToolkit-MainLatest](https://pkgs.dev.azure.com/dotnet/WindowsCommunityToolkit/_packaging/WindowsCommunityToolkit-MainLatest/nuget/v3/index.json):

 ### 1A.
 Setup authentication with MSAL